big-data-and-economics/big-data-class-materials/README.md

 I will provide feedback and a grade in a `feedback` branch of your problem set repository.
 That will let me add feedback without overwriting your work in the `main` branch.

+#### Group assignments

+On group assignments, I expect everyone to collaborate.
+Your group will receive one grade.
+Part of the course is about learning to collaborate on open-ended challenging problems.
+This sets you up to effectively tackle the hackathon efficiently at the end of the semester.

+If there has been a clear disparity in effort as made clear by the repository commit history, I will reach out to the group members to clarify whether the disparity is due to working together in person or if there was a meaningful difference in contributions.
+If I deem there has been a meaningful difference in contributions, only the group members who actively participated will be eligible for resubmission and gaining points back as detailed below.

+If I get sufficient evidence that a group member did not contribute to any portion of the problem set, that group member will receive a zero.

 #### Solutions

 The solutions are made public within a week of the problem set being posted.